Rawnak-thmd/RawnakTahmid/README.md

 # Hi, I’m Rawnak Tahmid

-I like learning things, building stuff, playing games, and trying new ideas.
-Sometimes I’m focused, sometimes I’m not—but I keep experimenting and like to develop naturally through my active works.
+I enjoy learning, building, and exploring new ideas.
+Some days I’m focused, some days I’m not—but I keep experimenting and growing through what I create.

-## What I’m Working On
-- Learning coding and algorithms
+---

+## Current Focus
-- Testing new tools and software
+- Pseudocode, algorithms, networking, and server management
-- Building my own solutions for different problems
-- Creating small, sometimes weird but unique projects

-## What I Want to Improve
-- Errors, bugs and broken code structure
-- Better UI design
+- Mastering C, C++, C#, Python, and the Linux kernel
-- logic and problem solving
+- Hands-on with Git, Figma, and Unity
-- Building projects that actually work and help myself
+- Solving real-world problems with creative projects

+---

 ## Latest Project
-🔹 Study Anchor — A smart solution for moder distractions
+🔹 Study Anchor — A smart solution for modern distractions